 Frequently Asked Questions

-Is the GE 45-pint better than the Frigidaire 50-pint?+
+Is the GE 25-pint better than the Frigidaire 50-pint?+

 Does the GE dehumidifier have a built-in pump?+

 The GE operates at 45-48 dB during normal operation, comparable to a quiet office.
-It is 2-3 dB quieter than the Frigidaire 50-pint on average.
-Still too loud for a bedroom but acceptable for a basement or utility room.
+It is slightly quieter than larger dehumidifiers.
+Acceptable for bedrooms at a distance and ideal for garages and utility rooms.

 Can I control the GE dehumidifier from my phone?+